There are four important considerations you have to be mindful of when purchasing prescription lenses: vision, comfort, safety and appearance.

 Whether you are visiting your Optometrist for prescription eyeglasses or eye care in general, it is always strongly advised to visit your eye doctor at least once a year.

 Planning on getting your next or maybe first, pair of eyeglasses?
 Get first-in-class service at Trillium Eye Care!
 We are located Jacksonville, Florida, where you will be taken care of by the best optometrists in the field.
-We have the highest regard for eye care standards and we pledge to assist you with your eye care needs together with our St. John’s Eye Doctors, so schedule your eye exam online now.
+We have the highest regard for eye care standards and we pledge to assist you with your eye care needs together with our St. John’s Eye Doctors, so schedule your eye exam in Jacksonville FL online now.